What is happening in Lebanon?

 What is the humanitarian situation in Lebanon right now?

-Too many households remain stranded without safe shelter and housing due to the steep rate of displacement.
 Access to food, water and sanitation support, and other services has considerably decreased for low-income displaced households who remain in urgent need of assistance.

 What is Oxfam doing to help the people of Lebanon?

 Oxfam has worked with partners and local organizations in Lebanon since 1993.
 Today we work with 30 partner organizations in North Lebanon, the Bekaa Valley, and Beirut.
-We work with Syrian and Palestinian refugees in Lebanon as well as Lebanese communities.
+We also work with Syrian and Palestinian refugees in Lebanon as well as Lebanese communities.

 What needs to happen now in Lebanon and the wider region?